Racso777/FlashAttention/README.md

 Multi-GPU IO-Aware Methods: While our attention implementation is nearly optimal for single-GPU use, extending and optimizing it for multi-GPU environments, including accounting for inter-GPU data transfers, represents an exciting area for future research.

 # Code Demonstration
-Since I don't have a GPU to work on and this paper is specifcally targeted improvement on GPU memory fine-grained control, I don't have a notebook that could demonstrate this approach.

-However, if we want to train a model using this approach, we could clone the repo and run the python file: https://github.com/Dao-AILab/flash-attention/tree/main/training/run.py
+If we want to train a model using this approach, we could clone the repo and run the python file: https://github.com/Dao-AILab/flash-attention/tree/main/training/run.py

 The test dataset that we could use and train is in this file: https://github.com/Dao-AILab/flash-attention/blob/main/training/tests/datamodules/test_language_modeling_hf.py